URL-to-hyperlink conversion done properly – links, spacing and all…

 Hyperlink Pro will convert all the URLs in an InDesign document into hyperlinks without skipping the hard ones!
 And it will ensure perfect spacing throughout!

 Hyperlink Pro is also smart enough to know that google.com is a website, but google.pdf is not, unlike InDesign’s rather stupid implementation, which tries to convert anything that has a dot in it (such as file names) into a hyperlink.
-For all such “incomplete” URLs, Hyperlink Pro will presume that the required prefix is www.
+For all such “incomplete” URLs, Hyperlink Pro now allows you to set your desired prefix (http://, https://, or a custom prefix).

 Incidentally, Hyperlink Pro follows the rules of the Chicago Manual of Style when setting line breaks for long URLs.
 As required, it avoids breaking a URL after the following characters: ~ . , – _ ? # % and /.

-The latest version (currently 1.9) has been updated to comply with the 16th edition of the Chicago Manual.
+The current version complies with the 17th edition of the Chicago Manual.
 So it now allows breaks after a double-slash (//) but not after a single slash (/).

 - Converts all URLs in the document to hyperlinks, even the long ones that InDesign misses!

-- New in version 1.9: Prevent breaks in the middle of URLs and allow them only after the special marks listed in the Chicago Manual.
+- Prevent breaks in the middle of URLs and allow them only after the special marks listed in the Chicago Manual.

 - Optionally, breaks long URLs that span more than one line optimally, achieving the best possible line spacing.
 No more unsightly, super-wide spaces!